followthatfish/ruokarobo/README.md

 `Resource    ../secrets/credentials.resource`.
 You can store the file elsewhere by changing the path.

 ### Usage
-Open `make orders.robot` to see an example order.
+Open `test_files/make orders.robot` to see an example order.
 It contains a few different ways of adding products to the cart.
 * You can also use this test suite to write your own orders in.

 #### Adding products directly to the cart